 Making business decisions based strictly on the numbers came easy to Rockefeller, but for most young entrepreneurs, it is a skill that must be refined through practice and discipline.
-Removing emotion from decision making in business virtually always results in an outcome most favorable to the success of the business, but requires an extreme level of impartiality, an unwavering confidence in the accuracy of the accounting, and the discipline to act without hesitation in accordance with what the figures reveal.
+Removing emotion from decision-making in business virtually always results in an outcome most favorable to the success of the business, but requires an extreme level of impartiality, unwavering confidence in the accuracy of the accounting, and the discipline to act without hesitation in accordance with what the figures reveal.

 Rockefeller stands as the best example known of the emotionally detached business leader whose decisions were made based strictly on meticulous accounting practices.
 Rockefeller is known for saying, “I charted my course by figures, nothing but figures.”

 His disciplined adherence to the numbers allowed him to make sweeping decisions with extreme confidence and absolute certainty.
 In one well-known example of this, he made the decision to close four out of six refineries effective immediately when the figures revealed that they were operating at a loss.
 This may have been to the detriment of the workers employed there, but the figures weren’t swayed by emotion, and they supported the only prudent decision that could be made for the greater interests of Standard Oil.

 Rockefeller learned very early on that money should be put to work, and held steadfastly to this tenet, as he stated, “… it was a good thing to let money be my slave and not make myself a slave to money.”
 This principal’s value is two-fold.
 Not only is this a belief that easily transfers to the lending of the saved capital at interest, it also speaks to a practice of frugality that is largely gone in today’s culture of profligate consumerism.

 Amassing capital must be considered in two equally important measures: how capital is generated and how it is spent.